Tiny-Foxes/kitsu-template/README.md

 The Kitsu Template is designed with the mindset that a template should be fully customizable, yet easy to get started with.
 It remedies this with only including vital functions at the core of its code, and layering libraries on top that can be added, exchanged, or even removed if desired.
 Everything you need is included, and anything you want is supported.

 You can view the docs [here](https://tiny-foxes.github.io/kitsu-template).
-NotITG version (albeit rarely maintained) [here](https://github.com/sudospective/kitsu-template-notitg)
+The NotITG version (albeit no longer maintained) can be found [here](https://github.com/sudospective/kitsu-template-notitg).

 # Getting Started
 Kitsu template is special in the sense that you don't have to use a built-in mod loader.
 You can use a different mod loader or even make your own.
 You don't even have to use the included standard library; you can make an entirely custom one and use that instead!